RegardsOss/RegardsOss.github.io/docs/development/services/access-instance/conception.md

 ## Introduction

-The `rs-access-instance` microservice is composed of 2 distinct modules in order to configure instance administration web UI.
+The `rs-access-instance` microservice is composed of two distinct modules in order to configure instance administration web UI.

 ## Module : uiconfiguration